Protecting and Connecting EPBC Species in the Yarra Ranges

 Appendix 5: Mount Toolebewong targeted restoration works area

 Appendix 7: Yellingbo South targeted restoration works area

-A Social Research project involving stakeholders and communities has also been undertaken to identify the optimum engagement opportunities and methods to ensure the project is effective in achieving its stated outcomes.
+A Social Research project involving stakeholders and communities has also undertaken to identify the optimum engagement opportunities and methods to ensure the project is effective in achieving its stated outcomes.